Angineer/maak-tir/_campaigns/i_dream_of_pelor.md

 While exploring a dungeon deep in the mountains, the party came across a demon torturing wayward travelers.
 He had made his way to the material plane via a mistake by a novice wizard, who opened a portal that let him slip through.
 Azor prepared a portal to the Nine Hells though which the party could expel the demon.
 But as he went through the portal, the demon grabbed Penelope.

 Azor tried to save her/bring her back but nothing he tried worked.
 He created spells just to bring her back.
 He became obsessed and it drove him insane.
-His last act was to imbue the artifacts with a strong spell that would be enabled when Penelope is nearby (relatively speaking).
-The spell acts as a kind of homing beacon to her and the artifacts emit a kind of "brightness" that is stronger the closer they are to her (granting advantage to various checks).
+In his final attempt, he gathered a small collection of items from the group's adventures.
+Tapping into the bond of friendship forged through the adventurers' long travels and tense battles, he imbued the artifacts with a spell that could guide him to Penelope.
+The spell acted as a kind of homing beacon to her, causing the artifacts to glow yellow as they get closer to her.

-A pair of demons in the Nine Hells got into a petty argument and Penelope became a bargaining chip.
+Alas, Azor never managed to reconnect with Penelope.
+The tragedy under the mountain caused the party to split, the adventurers going their separate ways.
+Years later, a pair of demons in the Nine Hells got into a petty argument and Penelope became a bargaining chip.
 One of the demons trapped her inside a crystal orb so that he could hide her away from the other demon.
 To keep the orb secret, he decided to hide it in Shadowfell.
 Unfortunately for the demon, an enterprising adventurer found the orb and brought it back to the material plane with her, placing it inside Pelor's temple in Pelor Bay.
 Penelope's return has activated the artifacts and caught the attention of Pelor himself.

 Who is trying to use the artifacts for evil?
 How do they know about them?
 Well of course there were other members of the party, including the very greedy dwarf, Bombadon.
 His family has passed down the story of how Penelope disappeared with all his gold, and they want it back.
 They assume that the artifacts will let them travel to wherever Penelope is and get back what they feel is due.
 They are driven by their greed and will use the artifacts in whatever way is necessary to get their hands on more gold.

 A rival of Azor, Gilish, also has designs to capture the items.
 He is jealous of Azor's ability to create the brightness spell and wants the objects so that he can reverse-engineer it.
 He is still around because he is an elf, but he is getting old.

 And what does Pelor have to do with all of this?
 It's not really clear.
 He is a benevolent god, and Penelope is trapped at his temple.
 But why does he concern himself with this earthly matter?
 Is there a related conflict of a grander scale?
 Perhaps Pelor takes issue with the being that trapped Penelope?
 Or perhaps he just wants her soul to be at peace?

-Other wizard name ideas: Tootis, Metallica, Bomba, Ilio, Snortus

 ## A Vision of Pelor